Covid 19 coronavirus: Jacinda Ardern's plan for at least four more weeks of level 2

 However Ardern also revealed that New Zealand will remain at alert level 2 for at least four more weeks.

-Cabinet will review the level 2 settings on June 8 - but will consider whether the country is ready to move to level 1 until June 22.
+Cabinet will review the level 2 settings on June 8 - but will not consider whether the country is ready to move to level 1 until June 22.

 If ready, New Zealanders would be given a few days' notice before the alert level was to drop.